Leekhair/Learning-Rust/README.md

 # Learning Rust
-A pokedex completely made in rust with some cool ASCII art
+A playground for me to learn about rust